 Begin Your 7 Days In Italy Itinerary By Flying Into Rome

-You will not be flying out of Rome at the end of your Italy itinerary, but this will most likely save you a bit of money by booking two one-way flights out of Italy’s biggest airports!
+You will not be flying out of Rome at the end of your 1 week Italy itinerary, but this will most likely save you a bit of money by booking two one-way flights out of Italy’s biggest airports!

 Rome’s Fiumicino Airport is the larger international airport so if you are coming from North America, South America, or Asia, you’ll be flying into this Rome airport.

 Rome’s Ciampino Airport, on the other hand, is used by smaller budget airlines such as Ryanair and Easyjet.
 You will likely fly into this airport if you are flying in for your 7 days in Italy from other parts of Europe.

 The most affordable way to travel between the Fiumicino Airport and Rome’s city center is by a shuttle bus that stops at both Termini Station and Piazza Cavour, which is near the Vatican.

 Getting Around During Your Week In Italy

 We recommend making use of Italy’s fabulous public transportation system.
 Italy has tons of high-speed trains that can get you pretty much anywhere in the country.

-If you don’t think public transportation is right for you, there are a few more options for you to choose from.
+If you don’t think public transportation is right for you, there are a few more options.
 You can also choose to rent a car or Vespa if you want to drive around during your one week in Italy and have a little bit more freedom.

-If you decide to rent a car, keep in mind that tolls in Italy can be pricey 20-30 Euros a pop and that parking is often hard to find in larger cities.
+If you decide to rent a car, keep in mind that tolls in Italy can be pricey 20-30 euros a pop and that parking is often hard to find in larger cities.

 We have driven in Italy and it is a great way to see the country if you hate waiting on trains and buses.

 Stop 1: Explore Italy’s Capital City Of Rome

-While many people can spend four days or more in Rome, for the sake of this 7 days in Italy itinerary, we recommend spending only a day or two in this bustling, history-filled city.
+While many people can spend four days or more in Rome, for the sake of this sample Italy itinerary, we recommend spending only a day or two in this bustling, history-filled city.